ryancharris/nftix-demo-ui/README.md

 This repository contains the UI used for my Egghead course on building a NFT ticketing system 🥚 🤓

 If you're watching the videos, use the `main` branch to follow along.
+To see the final results, checkout the `final` branch.

 ## Get started